Asana/python-asana/README.md

 * `poll_interval` (default: 5): polling interval for getting new events via `events.get_next` and `events.get_iterator`
 * `sync`: sync token returned by previous calls to `events.get` (in `response['sync']`)

+### Asana Change Warnings

+You will receive warning logs if performing requests that may be affected by a deprecation.
+The warning contains a link that explains the deprecation.

+If you receive one of these warnings, you should:
+* Read about the deprecation.
+* Resolve sections of your code that would be affected by the deprecation.
+* Add the deprecation flag to your "asana-enable" header.

+If you would rather suppress these warnings, you can set

+    client.LOG_ASANA_CHANGE_WARNINGS = false;

 Collections
 -----------